MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

    > [!div class="mx-imgBorder"]
    > ![Category drop-down list](media/facility-manager-categories-droplist1.png "Category drop-down list")

-5. Select the drop-down<!--What does this mean?--> and select **Yes** to confirm the check is completed.
+5. Select the drop-down and select **Yes** to confirm the check is completed.

 6. Add the date in the **Completion date** column, and then select **Save** to update the checklist.